wraiford/ibgib/README.md

 https://ibgib.space - atow you can check out the prototype in action

-# :under_construction: refactor in progress :under_construction:
+# :construction: refactor in progress :construction:

 Currently I'm breaking out code from here and solidifying the overall architectural approach.
 Here is a list atow of other repos: